 Quick create menu

-To create a job through a client's page, go to Clients at the bottom, search for the client and click on their name.
-If this is a new client, click the green + button to create them in the Jobber App.
+To create a job through a client's page, go to the Search icon from the bottom menu and search for the client's name to bring the client up.
+If this is a new client who is not entered in Jobber yet, click the green + button to create them in the Jobber App.

 On the client's profile, click on the Jobs tab.
 Then click New Job.

 This will take you to the job creation screen, where you are prompted to enter all the information for this job.